DeveloprOfThings/KESPL/README.md

 ## √ ESP Specification
 **KESPL** is based on **v.3.015** of the ESP Specification which can be found on the official Github repo for [AndroidESPLibrary2](https://github.com/ValentineResearch/AndroidESPLibrary2/tree/master/Specification).

+## Stability
+The library is currently in beta but the API shape is considered **stable**.
+I hope for the library to reach **v.1.0.0** before the end of 2025.
+Developers are encouraged to play with the library and provide feedback on ease-of-use and correct behavior.

 ## ⚖️ License